pmem/pmdk/doc/libpmemobj/libpmemobj.7.md

 under **/usr/lib/pmdk_debug**, contains run-time assertions and trace points.
 The typical way to access the debug version is to set the environment variable **LD_LIBRARY_PATH** to **/usr/lib/pmdk_debug** or **/usr/lib64/pmdk_debug**, as appropriate.

+# LOGGING (DEPRECATED) #

 Debugging output is controlled using the following environment variables.
 These variables have no effect on the non-debug version of the library.

 + **PMEMOBJ_LOG_LEVEL**